jvarelaaloisio/TSDV-3C-Barra-2023/README.md

 Open the project in Unity 3D.
 Build and run the game in your desired platform (Windows, macOS, Linux, etc.).
 Enjoy the First Person Gallery Shooter!

+Controls:

+Camera: Mouse

+Move: WASD  /  Left stick

+Sprint: Shift  /  X

+Weapons:

+Shoot: Left click  /  R2

+Pickup: E  /  ■

+Drop: F  /  O

+Swap: Q  / R1

+Reload: R  /  ▲

 About the Developer
 This game was developed by Santiago Barra, a passionate game developer with a love for creating exciting and immersive experiences.
 This project marks the debut of Barba Games Studios, an independent game development studio focused on delivering high-quality games for players around the world.

-If you have any questions, feedback, or suggestions, feel free to contact Santiago at santiagobarradev@example.com.
+If you have any questions, feedback, or suggestions, feel free to contact Santiago at barrasanti@gmail.com.
 Your input is greatly appreciated!